MASPA: An efficient strategy for path planning with a tethered marsupial robotics system: Optimization Problem and Strategy Overview

 \item \emph{The sum of the lengths of $P_g$ and $P_a$ is minimized. } \end{enumerate}

 The tether can be modeled either with a catenary curve (loose tether) or with a polygonal chain (taut tether).
-Firstly, we approximate the solution of the SMPP using a taut tether modeled with an increasing convex polygonal chain (to be defined later) that, in general, is supported by the obstacles.
+Firstly, we approximate the solution of the SMPP by modeling the taut tether as an increasing convex polygonal chain, which will be defined later.
+This chain is generally supported by the obstacles encountered along the path.
 Subsequently, we demonstrate that this approach can significantly enhance computational efficiency in problems involving catenaries.

 In the following, we assume a 3D scenario with a set $\mathcal{O}$ of $n$ orthogonal cuboids and a marsupial system model as defined above.